pcubillos/pyratbay/docs/api.rst

         Surface temperature of the output models (in Kelvin degrees).
     klogg: Scalar or 1D float ndarray
         log10 of the stellar surface gravity of the output models (in cm s-2).
-    continuum: 2D ndarray
-        The models' fluxes with no line absorption.
-Same units and shape of flux.
-Returned only if temp and logg are None.

     Examples
     --------